Skip to content

 • Git-only - the modeling team uses a git repository to work on the model.
 The team may use git branches to work on features or capabilities in parallel and a main branch is used for integration and release-tagging.
 This way of working gives the modeling leads / change control board great control over what contents make it to the model that is used for releases (of things like design documentation).
 On the downside this co-working method is fairly complicated and requires skilled modeling leadership for challenges like merge conflict resolution and fragmentation management (a way to break up model into smaller files to reduce density of merge conflicts).

 • Git + TeamForCapella - with this approach the modeling team can co-work with a very high degree of concurrency and stay away from the difficulties of merge conflict resolution.
 On the downside it is much harder to control what makes it into the model as there is no barrier except for maybe a modeling process that would stop a person from making changes that are not allowed.
 Yet there are a few ways around that limitation.
 For teams with basic or no experience in modeling and git this is probably the best way to start co-woking.
-Git is still used for nightly backup of the model and release-tagging.
+Git is still used for regular backups of the model and release-tagging.

-Info: TeamForCapella license required
+TeamForCapella license required

 For this co-working method to be enabled you need a valid TeamForCapella license and TeamForCapella server installed and integrated with Collab-Manager.